Best Phones for Traveling the World

 The Pixel A series phones aren’t as powerful as the main Pixel line, but they are still pretty capable devices.
 Plus they are smaller than the main Pixel phones, which makes them great for people who like small devices!

-The newest one is the Pixel 8A, which shares a lot of the same upgrades than make the Pixel 8 a great choice, and is guaranteed for 7 years of updates.
-But if a good camera is more important to you than years of security updates, you can also get a Pixel 7 Pro for about $70 less than the 8a.
+The newest one is the Pixel 9A, which shares a lot of the same upgrades than make the Pixel 9 a great choice.
+But if a good camera is a priority on your travel phone, consider getting an older Pro model instead.

 This is the phone that I use everyday, but I bought mine new for around $800.
-It's nearly 2 years old now, but is still performing well enough that I would consider $350 for one to be a steal.
+It's nearly 3 years old now, but is still performing well enough that I've chosen not to upgrade.

-This is a renewed product, so be aware of that, but if you're on a budget, you can't do much better.
+This is a renewed product, so be aware of that, but if you're on a budget, it's hard to do much better.

 OnePlus Nord N30